-How many times have I ordered a coffee or a burger and the minimum wage worker has not had a good attitude, a fake smile or even given me a ‘Hi, welcome to my low pay part time burger hell can I take your order!!’
+How many times have I ordered a coffee and the minimum wage worker has not had a good attitude, a fake smile or even given me a ‘Hi, welcome to my low pay part time burger hell can I take your order!!’
 Can you blame them?

 The thing is they are obviously not happy at work.
 That is not the fault of the people in their family waiting for them at the end of the day.
 Likewise if their family life is a disaster then that is not my fault if I am just looking to grab a quick coffee and have a question or two.